-A technical support staff person will attempt to solve your problem or direct your help request to the appropriate person.
-Staff are NOT able to answer questions about course content or procedures (e.g., assignments, grades).
+A member of our technical support team will assist you or direct your request to the appropriate group.
+The technical support team is NOT able to answer questions about course content or procedures (e.g., assignments, grades).

-Email email@example.com and we will respond to your concerns within 24 hours.
+- Email email@example.com and we will respond to your concerns within one business day.

 Protect Your Computer